About Westview

 Westview BeltLine Groundbreaking

 Westview is a BeltLine neighborhood!
-Groundbreaking for the Westview portion of the BeltLine trail took place on December 12, 2009 as part of the “Go West” Celebration with Mayor-elect Kasim Reed and other community leaders.
-The ribbon-cutting ceremony followed on June 26th, 2010 as part of the Westview Centennial Celebration.
+Groundbreaking for the Westview portion of the BeltLine trail took place on December 12, 2009 with Mayor-elect Kasim Reed and other community leaders.
+The ribbon-cutting ceremony followed on June 26, 2010 as part of the Westview Centennial Celebration.

 Learn more about the Atlanta BeltLine in Westview.